I spent my life as a teacher, but I might have

 time and the best of all places.

 out of a job.
-I also remember my next birthday, in Abilene, how
+By my next birthday, we were in Abilene.

-wearing an old suit of my father's, his pockets stuffed with toys and
+wearing an old suit, pockets stuffed with toys,

-candies and more of the bright confetti that had guided my little
+candies and more of the bright orange confetti that had guided my

 troupe out the front door and around the house with the help of Barbara